I have been mentioning about my paternal grandfather quite a bit here. I thought of reposting this post, I wrote a while ago in my Facebook page.

 *Every December he will mail off Diwali and new year greetings to all relatives.

-*On the night he died, I was shouting for attention from upstairs and everyone were talking, he asked them all to stop talking saying ‘ Namagiri is saying something.
+*On the night of his death, I was shouting for attention from upstairs and everyone were talking, he asked them all to stop talking saying ‘ Namagiri is saying something.
 Please listen!’.

 *When Ayya wasn’t responding, Amia called us.
 I saw him lying on his bed.
 I sat next to his head.
 I tried to pump his heart but amia moved my hands away- she didn’t know.
 I didn’t know much either.
 Doctor confirmed that he passed away.
 And just like that he was gone while asleep!
 I couldn’t believe that he was just there lying dead on the floor while everyone gathered around.
 I hated everything.
 I started questioning about how people can die?
 When someone who genuinely loved you passes away, how can I accept his death as natural and move on?
 From here till the cremation are few of my worst haunted memories!

 *After he passed away, we found his diary where he wrote how much he missed amia when she was away for delivery and stayed with her folks.
 My heart melted reading it – he lovingly referred to Amia as ‘Banu Banu’ in the diary.
 I once remember him coming downstairs after he had went to sleep, to check on Amia, see if she was alone and if she needed company.
 He never told Amia how much money he carried in his pocket.
 He asked her to buy whatever she wanted!

 *Till his death, he never expected anything from no one – lived off his own earnings, took care of his family and loved them heartily.